whaleclub/api/source/index.html.md

 ### Response

-Returns a **[Turbo Position](#turbo-position-object)** object containing your newly-submitted turbo position.
+Returns your newly-submitted turbo position as a **[Turbo Position](#turbo-position-object)** object.

 ### Errors

-In addition to the common API errors, this endpoint can return the following errors under the `403` status code.
+In addition to the common API errors, this endpoint can return the following errors.

 Name | Description
 ---------- | -------
-Insufficient Balance | You have insufficient available funds to open a position of this size.
+Insufficient Balance | `403` You have insufficient available funds to open a position of this size.
-Limits Exceeded | Submitting this position would exceed the active volume limit for this market.
+Limits Exceeded | `403` Submitting this position would exceed the active volume limit for this market.
-Position Max Exceeded | You have too many positions that are active or pending.
+Position Max Exceeded | `403` You have too many positions that are active or pending.
 Please cancel or close some before opening more.
-Purchase Deadline Passed | The purchase deadline has passed and this contract is no longer accepting new positions.
+Purchase Deadline Passed | `403` The purchase deadline has passed and this contract is no longer accepting new positions.
-Market Disabled | Longs (or shorts) are temporarily disabled for this market.
+Market Disabled | `403` Longs (or shorts) are temporarily disabled for this market.
-Market Closed | This market is currently closed (e.g. on weekends for stocks) and not accepting new positions.
+Market Closed | `403` This market is currently closed (e.g. on weekends for stocks) and not accepting new positions.
-Price Unavailable | Price is currently unavailable for this market.
+Price Unavailable | `500` Price is currently unavailable for this market.
-Price Outdated | Bid and ask prices are currently outdated for this market.
+Price Outdated | `500` Bid and ask prices are currently outdated for this market.
-Market Maintenance | The price feed for this market is currently under maintenance.
+Market Maintenance | `503` The price feed for this market is currently under maintenance.

 ## Get Turbo Position

-> Fetch information about an existing turbo position
+> Fetch an existing turbo position:

 ```shell
 curl "https://api.whaleclub.co/v1/position-turbo/get/s6pGQ4nyS4Z7jHRvJ" \